castorini/anserini/docs/regressions-msmarco-passage-ca.md

 This page documents regression experiments on the [MS MARCO passage ranking task](https://github.com/microsoft/MSMARCO-Passage-Ranking), which is integrated into Anserini's regression testing framework.
 Here we are using CompositeAnalyzer which combines **Lucene tokenization** with **WordPiece tokenization** (i.e., from BERT) using the following tokenizer from HuggingFace [`bert-base-uncased`](https://huggingface.co/bert-base-uncased).

-The exact configurations for these regressions are stored in [this YAML file](../src/main/resources/regression/msmarco-passage-composite-analyzer.yaml).
+The exact configurations for these regressions are stored in [this YAML file](../src/main/resources/regression/msmarco-passage-ca.yaml).
-Note that this page is automatically generated from [this template](../src/main/resources/docgen/templates/msmarco-passage-composite-analyzer.template) as part of Anserini's regression pipeline, so do not modify this page directly; modify the template instead.
+Note that this page is automatically generated from [this template](../src/main/resources/docgen/templates/msmarco-passage-ca.template) as part of Anserini's regression pipeline, so do not modify this page directly; modify the template instead.

 From one of our Waterloo servers (e.g., `orca`), the following command will perform the complete regression, end to end:

 ```
-python src/main/python/run_regression.py --index --verify --search --regression msmarco-passage-composite-analyzer
+python src/main/python/run_regression.py --index --verify --search --regression msmarco-passage-ca
 ```

 ## Indexing